Jelan1/ConsumerLendingData/README.md

 # ConsumerLendingData

-This Repository contains a single notebook which documents some intial explorations on the Harley-Davidson lease data
+This Repository contains a single notebook, 'Initial_Explorations.ipynb', which investigates the Harley-Davidson lease data

 Because there are no real dependancies, downloading and running the notebook should be a smoother experience.
 I tried to upload the associated data here as well, but GitHub does easily support large file uploads.